Project overview

 Research papers linked to our Deep End work are below

-Opioid and gabapentinoid prescribing
+Opioid and gabapentinoid deprescribing

 Realities of opioid and gabapentinoid deprescribing in socioeconomically disadvantaged communities: qualitative evaluation | BJGP Open